 is a viral infection that causes a painful rash.
-Shingles is caused by the same virus that causes chickenpox (varicella-zoster virus).
-After you get chickenpox, the virus stays in your body for several years without causing any symptoms.
+Shingles is caused by the varicella-zoster virus.
+This is the same virus that causes chickenpox.
+The virus stays in your body for several years without causing any symptoms.
 Shingles occurs when the virus becomes active again.
-Once active, the virus will travel along a nerve to your skin and causes a rash.
+The active virus travels along a nerve to your skin and causes a rash.
 The rash usually lasts 2 to 3 weeks.
 Most people have shingles one time, but it is possible to develop it again.

 Common signs and symptoms:

 Shingles often starts with pain in the back, chest, neck, or face.
 A rash then develops in the same area.
 The rash is usually found on only one side of the body.
 The rash may feel itchy or painful.
 It starts as red dots that become blisters filled with fluid.
 The blisters usually grow bigger, become filled with pus, and then crust over after a few days.
 You may also have any of the following:

 - Severe tiredness and muscle weakness